adamjacob/electron/docs/api/app.md

 Emitted when a [browserWindow](browser-window.md) gets focused.

+### Event: 'gpu-crashed'

+Emitted when the gpu process is crashed.

 ## app.quit()

 Try to close all windows.
 The `before-quit` event will first be emitted.
 If all